kkirsche/arbor_peakflow_ruby/README.md

 ## Usage

 Within your application, create a client.
 With the client, you can access then all available actions (refer to RDocs for info on these).
-Each response has a `.body`, `.status`, and `.headers` methods.
+Each response has a `.body`, `.status_code`, `.header`, and `.request` methods.
 Status returns the HTTP status code, such as 200.
 Body returns the response body, and Headers returns the response headers.

 ## Development